xymon-monitoring/problem-solving/README.md

   - Can be changed in the near future as: I like it, but it is not very usefull: would like to try a more usefull meaning

 ### Remarks
+- Idea of this repo was copied from other dev teams that have to manage "Problems that do not fit weel in other repos"
 - This Github organization is not official in the Xymon Ecosystem
 - Content is based on the current (2023) Mailman mailing list, but is not validated by a Xymon admins or partially only